electron/electronjs.org-old/data/blog/8-week-cadence.md

 ---
-title: New Electron Release Cadence and Changes to 2021 Releases
+title: New Electron Release Cadence
 author: VerteDinde
 date: '2021-07-14'
 ---

-Beginning in 2022, Electron will release a new major stable version every 8 weeks.
+Beginning in September 2021, Electron will release a new major stable version every 8 weeks.

 ---